sourcecode369/TensorFlow-2.0/README.md

 ## Contribution guidelines

-**If you want to contribute to TensorFlow, be sure to review the [contribution guidelines](CONTRIBUTING.md).
+**If you want to contribute to Tensorflow, be sure to review the [contribution guidelines](CONTRIBUTING.md).
 This project adheres to TensorFlow's [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uhold this code.**